namtranase/ByteTrack/README.md

 ```

 Step 4.
 Test
+Caution!!! - this is the first dummy version, I'll fix it later.
-You need to modify the config in test python file.
+You need to modify the config in the test python file.
 ```shell
 python tools/test_package.py
 ```